ASRCsoft/atmoschem.process/datasets/README.txt

 used with caution.
 All other WS and WD values are vector averages that combine wind speeds and directions.

+Whiteface Mountain lodge CO measurements seem to be affected by room temperature and should also be used with caution.

 The instruments.csv file contains instrument information for some recent data.

 Any questions should be directed to Mr. William May at wcmay@albany.edu or